 If you’re not an experienced professional, it can be very difficult to remove the tiles without breaking them apart.
 And once you have managed to remove the offending asbestos tiles, you still need to dispose of them.
 Proper asbestos tile disposal does not mean you just simply throw them into the nearest dust bin.
 You need to pack the tiles in sealed, leak-proof containers, that are marked as hazardous materials, then send them to a government-approved disposal facility where they will be taken care of.

 As you can see, the removal of an asbestos floor is something that should not be attempted by the regular DIY enthusiast.
 To be sure that your home is made safe and free from asbestos, it is best that you hire the services of a professional company to remove all traces of asbestos in your home.

 Absolute Environmental Services has been in the business of asbestos removal for many years and we have been granted a friable asbestos licence by the state of NSW which allows us to remove all types of asbestos from households.
 We use the best in safety equipment and dispose of the hazardous materials in the proper way so that no one else will fall victim to it.
-If you live in the Sydney area or are located in any of the neighbouring towns like Parramatta, Wollongong, Central Coast, or Blue Mountains, contact us for a free quote.
+If you live in the Sydney area or are located in any of the neighbouring towns like Parramatta, Wollongong, Central Coast, or Blue Mountains, contact us for a quote.
 We’re equipped to handle the entire process for removing asbestos floor tiles.

 AES provides environmental services in metropolitan Sydney, Canberra, Wollongong and Illawarra, Newcastle and other NSW towns.